will-cesar/api-node-mango/README.md

 - npm test
   - Execute tests in application with a few rules

+- npm run test:integration
+  - Run the script "npm test" with some additional rules
+  - Use with default the jest-integration-config, configurations to integration tests

 - npm run test:unit
   - Run the script "npm test" with some additional rules
+  - Use with default the jest-unit-config, configurations to units tests

 - npm run test:staged
   - Execute tests with different rules in relation to "npm test".